jaswinder3/idpf-specification/idpf_specification.md

 ## OEM Capabilities (WIP)

-This spec allows the OEMs to add new capabilities and export them to the IDPF compatible driver.
+  The IDPF spec defines the `VIRTCHNL2_OP_GET_OEM_CAPS` OP code to exchange OEM specific capabilities between an IDPF compatible driver, and the CP software.
+The specific implementation and requirements of this message are based on the `VIRTCHNL2_DEVICE_TYPE`, `oem_cp_major_version`, and `oem_cp_minor_version` fields in the `virtchnl2_get_capabilities` struct.

 - Device Interface

-  The driver learns and negotiates the OEM specific capabilities from the device.
+  The driver learns and negotiates the OEM specific capabilities from the CP software.
 Based on the current device and the node policy, certain capabilities will be made available to the driver.

 - Capability and Data structures

   The response from <span class="mark">VIRTCHNL2_OP_GET_CAPS will have the</span> VIRTCHNL2_DEVICE_TYPE, oem_cp_major_version, and oem_cp_minor_version to indicate what device and the CP SW the driver is talking to.

-  Driver will use the VIRTCHNL2_OP_GET_OEM_CAPS message to learn about the special capabilities that are available.
+  Driver will use the VIRTCHNL2_OP_GET_OEM_CAPS message to learn about the OEM specific capabilities that are available.

+  The following is an example format of the message buffer.
+The OEM is free to override this structure to best fit their needs.
   ```C
   struct virtchnl2_oem_caps {
     /* See VIRTCHNL2_OEM_CAPS definitions */